Thursday, July 31, 2008 at 5:05 AM

 However, even I, in my cynical state of mind, did not anticipate that the Chinese would utterly reject entreaties from leaders like President Bush to simply hold talks with Tibet’s spiritual leader, the Dalai Lama, about according Tibetan monks greater autonomy.
 Yet, after offering uncharacteristically chastened statements about reconciling their differences, the Chinese refused to even meet with him.

-Even worse, some Western leaders have made a mockery of their condemnation over the crackdown by heeding China’s warning against meeting with the Dalai Lama in any official capacity.
+Even worse, some Western leaders are heeding China’s warning against meeting with the Dalai Lama in any official capacity, making a mockery of their condemnation of the brutal crackdown on Tibetan monks.
 In fact, UK Prime Minister Gordon Brown appeased the Chinese by barring him from No. 10, agreeing instead to meet only in private at the residence of the Archbishop of Canterbury.
 This enabled Brown to claim that he was meeting the Dalai Lama “in a spiritual rather than political capacity.”

 And, reinforcing their hegemonic presumptions where this Tibetan leader is concerned, China felt emboldened enough to reprimand Republican presidential candidate John McCain for daring to meet with him in the United States last week: